streamingfast/firehose-docs/firehose-setup/ethereum/synchronization.md

 ...
 ```

 At its core, Firehose is a gRPC stream.
-The available gRPC services can be displayed using `grpcurl`.&#x20;
+The available gRPC services can be displayed using `grpcurl`.

 {% hint style="info" %}
 **Note**_: Installation instructions for grpcurl can be found in its_ [_official GitHub repository_](https://github.com/fullstorydev/grpcurl)_._